pixiv/three-vrm/packages/three-vrm-materials-mtoon/README.md

 This module supports [WebGPURenderer](https://github.com/mrdoob/three.js/blob/master/examples/jsm/renderers/webgpu/WebGPURenderer.js).

-To use with `VRMLoaderPlugin`, you need to specify a `MToonNodeMaterialLoaderPlugin` to the option `mtoonMaterialPlugin` of `VRMLoaderPlugin`.
+To use MToon with `VRMLoaderPlugin` in WebGPURenderer, specify the WebGPU-compatible `MToonNodeMaterialLoaderPlugin` for the `mtoonMaterialPlugin` option of `VRMLoaderPlugin`.

 ```js
 import { VRMLoaderPlugin, MToonNodeMaterialLoaderPlugin } from '@pixiv/three-vrm';